JofArnold/no-css/PROPOSAL.md

 Users should be encouraged to *only* use class names

+### Ban or lint-against overrides and conflicts

+`class="mb5 mb4"` should not be permitted.
+User generated `h1.mb4` should also not be permitted.

 ### Responsive layouts out of the box

 Probably using Bootstrap-style col-xs-6 (see https://github.com/GraphQLTraining/graphqltraining.github.io/blob/develop/src/layouts/flexgrid.scss)